1967 Belvidere tornado: Tornado summary

 The tornado touched down southeast of Cherry Valley near the border of Winnebago and Boone counties at 3:50 pm., and immediately began moving towards Belvidere.
 As the tornado approached the city, it passed by the Belvidere Assembly Plant, a manufacturer of Chrysler vehicles.
 Here, 300 newly-manufactured vehicles, in addition to 100 cars owned by employees, were destroyed.
-Dutch Whalen, a Belvidere police captain, was made aware of the report of the tornado at the assembly plant, and immediately began driving towards Belvidere High School with his vehicle-mounted siren activated.
+Dutch Whalen, a Belvidere police captain and later Mayor, was made aware of the report of the tornado at the assembly plant, and immediately began driving towards Belvidere High School with his vehicle-mounted siren activated.
 His vehicle ended up in a ditch, but he continued towards the school on foot while shouting to alert those there about the danger.
 Belvidere High School took a direct hit, with clocks stopping at 3:50 p.m.
 Students had been loading onto buses following class dismissal as the tornado struck.
 Twelve buses were flipped over, and multiple students were thrown into an open field, which a later account from the Chicago National Weather Service office described as being "like leaves [flung] into the muddy field".
 One survivor recalls being inside of a bus that had been lofted into a residence:

 My older sister was in one of the last cars to get out of the parking lot at Belvidere High School.
 My younger brother and I were on a school bus.
 We were on 8th St just down from the high school.
 The tornado picked up the bus and the bus ended up in someone's living room.

 Police captain Whalen recalls seeing "houses being blown off their foundation" and buses being rolled multiple times over.
 Inside the school, almost all large windows at the library were blown in.
 At the parking lot behind the school, over 100 cars were moved from their original positions.
 In all, 13 students and staff were killed and a further 300 were injured at the high school alone.

 Throughout Belvidere, the tornado caused damage to numerous businesses and institutions.
 At Highland Hospital, one of only two in Belvidere, the surgery wing took a direct hit.
 All but four windows at the hospital had been broken.
 Businesses destroyed included DeWane's Livestock Pavillion, a Pacemaker store, and a Poulter Implement; 7 were killed at a single shopping center struck by the tornado.^{:482} Roughly 130 residences were destroyed, and another 370 were damaged.^{:482} Multiple eyewitness accounts of the tornado state that green skies were present over Belvidere during and after the tornado passed.

 Further along the tornado's track, south of Harvard, the tornado struck a school bus on a highway in McHenry County.
 The driver and 20 students successfully sheltered in a nearby ditch.
 The bus was found split in half around 1 mi down the road, according to one survivor, who claims the driver, Boyd Jones, got all of the students off of the bus before the tornado struck.